ant-design/ant-design-mini/src/Selector/index.en.md

 # Selector

 Select one or more in a set of options.
-Provides multiple options for users to select, typically used in filters and forms.
+Provides multiple options for users to choose from and is typically used in filters and forms.

 ## Introduction